 If you want to drive from Delhi to Agra, the Yamuna Expressway linking links the two cities and takes about 3 hours to drive.
 There are tolls on the expressway however.
 A one-way trip costs 415 rupees and a round trip costs 655 rupees.

-Again, there are reasonably priced tours that leave from Delhi and take you around to the major spots in Agra for an all-day tour.
+Again, there are reasonably priced tours that leave from Delhi and take you around to the major spots in Agra for an all-day tour where everything is arranged for you.

 What is the nearest international airport to the Taj Mahal?